 The etching process

 A technique traditionally used in printmaking, the etching process is used to create designs on metal, dating back to the Middle Ages.
-Etching is typically performed on copper or zinc, but it can work on most other metals too.
+Etching is typically performed on copper or zinc, but can work on most other metals too.
 The sheet metal is prepped with an acid-resistant wax or ‘ground’ to draw the lines into, then once submerged in acid the exposed metal is ‘bitten’, leaving incised markings.

 As technologies have progressed, new forms of etching have become available – such as laser etching.
 This method is significantly different to the traditional etching process, as you’ll find out later on.